 All of the protective employees (91.75) are certified to provide medical care at the Emergency Medical Technician (EMT) level, and approximately one-third are trained at the advanced level of Paramedic.

 We are one of many fire departments that participate in a regional testing process designed to identify a qualified pool of entry-level candidates that is coordinated by the Chippewa Valley Technical College.
-The application period to establish the 2018-19 eligibility list is now open and will remain open until 5 p.m.
-CST on February 5, 2018.
-Please visit http://firedepartmenthiring.com for further information and to begin the application process.
+The application period to establish the 2018-19 eligibility list has closed.
+The solicitation period for applications to establish the 2019-20 eligibility list will commence in January 2019.
+Please visit http://firedepartmenthiring.com for further information.